The Luftwaffe at Luke

 Arizona region.

-with providing the advanced flying training.
-The operational organization for
+tasked with providing the advanced flying training.
+The operational organization

-the program underwent several changes before solidifying.
-Originally, the advanced
+for the program underwent several changes before solidifying.
+Originally,

-training was to have been conducted under an Assistant Deputy Commander for
+the advanced training was to have been conducted under an Assistant Deputy

-of GAF Training was created as a staff office under the Deputy Commander
+a Director of GAF Training was created as a staff office under the

 When a third squadron was added to the 4540th CCTG, however, it differed

-to Headquarters, 831st Air Division, George AFB, California, and reassigned
+assignment to Headquarters, 831st Air Division, George AFB, California, and

-and a different training program.
-The 4443rd CCTS had operated a small Combat
+involved aircraft and a different training program.
+The 4443rd CCTS had operated

-Crew Training School in USAF configured F-104 aircraft for MAP countries at
+a small Combat Crew Training School in USAF configured F-104 aircraft for

-George.
-Because the 15 Starfighter involved were MAP aircraft maintained by
+MAP countries at George.
+Because the 15 Starfighter involved were MAP aircraft

-USAF personnel at George, a separate contract was negotiated with Lockheed for
+maintained by USAF personnel at George, a separate contract was negotiated

-maintenance.
-The program transferred was also a MAP training course, and its
+with Lockheed for maintenance.
+The program transferred was also a MAP training

-cost was not borne by the German government.
-The move consolidated all F-104
+course, and its cost was not borne by the German government.
+The move consolidated

 When the 4540th CCTG was activated on April 1, 1964, Col. J. D. Collingsworth